 Located in the Ocala National Forest, Alexander Springs is popular with locals.
 With a chance to spot a turtle swimming through the lilies, this area is a great place to snorkel and gawk at the plethora of fish.
 Kayaking, canoeing and stand up paddle (SUP) are popular activities, along with touring surrounding trails coated with cabbage palms, maples, and magnolias.

-Peacock Springs, Live Oak (Nearby Hotels)
+Wes Skiles Peacock Springs State Park, Live Oak (Nearby Hotels)

 A complex and intricate feat of nature, Peacock Springs prides itself in providing two pristine springs, a spring run, and six sinkholes.
-With this impressive resume, it is no surprise that Peacock Springs is world renown, attracting cave divers from all corners of the world eager to explore one of the longest underwater cave structures in the US.
+With this impressive resume, it is no surprise that Peacock Springs is world renown, attracting cave divers from all corners of the world eager to explore one of the longest underwater cave structures in the United States.
 For those seeking a more low-key experience, there is no need to worry.
 There is a small swimming hole in which to relax and trails to explore, giving visitors of all ages an opportunity to appreciate this gem in all its glory.